puppetlabs/relay-rfcs/content/0004-relay-cli/rfc.md

 ## Engineering-level explanation

 Here's a tree diagram of the information architecture for the command.
-Aside from the `devel` subcommand, which is primarily concerned with a local development loop, these perform operations directly on the service or between the local filesystem and the service.
+Aside from the `integration` subcommand, which is primarily concerned with a local development loop, these perform operations directly on the service or between the local filesystem and the service.

 It's useful to have conventions that make the tool behave consistently and "intuitively" (nothing about computers is really _intuitive_ but being able to reuse things you've already learned leads to a sense of mastery).
 Some of the specific conventions in this tool are: